davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 #### Preliminary: An Improved Triangle Class

 Open up the BlueJ project.
 You'll find that there's a slightly improved `Triangle` class.
 This `Triangle` sports a new method called `flip()`, which requires no input arguments and returns void.
-Play around with it to see it in action, but there shouldn't be any surprises as to what it does.
+Play around with it to see it in action.
+As you flip the diamond, notice that it is flipped "in place."
+That is, it doesn't just turn over downwards.

 #### Part I: Diamonds

 Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shape classes we've seen thus far.
 But as you know, there is code in the other shape classes that we still don't know how to read.
 But no worries, such is the power of abstraction -- we don't have to care about those details!
 Let's get started...

 1. Create a new class called `Diamond`.
 Notice that a diamond can be formed using two Triangles (which we have), with one flipped upside down and positioned properly.
 For now, a diamond needs only to store references to these two `Triangles` as  instance variables.
-Declare those now.
 Because of their placement, I would name them `top` and `bottom`.

-    - You might as well go ahead and store the `height` and `width` of the diamond as instance variables too.
+    - You might as well go ahead and store the diamond's `height` and `width`  as instance variables too.
 They are both integers.

 2. Write a constructor that  accepts two inputs: the `height` and `width` of the new diamond.
 First, it needs to instantiate both `top` and `bottom` triangles.
-Think of each triangle as occupying exactly half of the height of the new diamond.
-You need to flip the bottom triangle upside down, and then move it into place so that the *bases* of the triangles touch.
+Think of each triangle as occupying **half** of the height of the new diamond.
+You need to flip the bottom triangle upside down, and then move it vertically into place so that the *bases* of the triangles touch.
 Make the whole diamond visible too.

     - Don't forget to resize the triangles.
 How large do you need to make these triangles to ensure that your diamond is of the given dimensions?

+    - To test, create a few diamonds with various dimensions.
+Make sure the two triangles are always connected at the base regardless of your diamond's dimensions.

 3. Next, write in the `makeInvisible()` and `makeVisible()` methods to toggle visibility of the diamond.
 Then move on to `changeColor(String newColor)` to change the color of the diamond.
 As you write these two methods, you should notice how satisfying it is to be able to call on the individual triangle's methods.